semrush/intergalactic/website/docs/components/auto-tips/auto-tips.md

 As the user enters information into the input, the item list is filtered and only the results matching the entered data remain in the list.

-Clicking an item in the list selects it and the DropdownMenu closes.
+Activating an item in the list selects it and the DropdownMenu closes.

 | State                | Appearance example                                         |
 | -------------------- | ---------------------------------------------------------- |